ananya868/FurrBot-AI/README.md

 **Core Features:**
 - Chat about anything related to your pet, being it health, diet, training, grooming, etc.
-- More than 18 animal categories (detailed list of animals mentioned in raw_data_info.md file)
+- More than 18 animal categories (detailed list in raw-data-info.md)
 - 200+ Dog breeds, 60+ Cat breeds, 100+ horse breeds, etc
-- Prompt tuning to ensure answers are friendly and well explained
+- Prompt tuning to improve answers and context aware conversation
 - Real-time data updation using CI/CD
 - Bias detection and mitigation using AI-Agents